jhipster/jhipster-dotnetcore/docs/Features/azure.md

 ### Prerequisites

-1. [Docker](https://www.docker.com/products/docker-desktop) installed with docker-compose and have push access to any of the docker repository like docker hub or Azure container registry.
+1. [Docker](https://www.docker.com/products/docker-desktop) installed with docker compose and have push access to any of the docker repository like docker hub or Azure container registry.
 2. [Azure CLI](https://docs.microsoft.com/fr-fr/cli/azure/install-azure-cli) installed on your system.
 Terraform will require it to authenticate in Azure subscription.
 3. [Terraform CLI](https://www.terraform.io/downloads.html) installed on your system.